 How Office Spaces Need to Transform

-Things aren’t hopeless for offices – many businesses have realized that total work-from-home setups simply aren’t viable, and need to retain or increase in-person workspace following COVID.
+Things aren’t hopeless for offices – many businesses have realized that total work-from-home setups simply aren’t viable and need to retain or increase in-person workspace following COVID.
 Amazon and Google are sure there’s a bright future for professional work spaces; they’ve been buying new workplace properties across the country even though they’re also only requiring part-time in-person attendance.
+Commercial land development and new buildings are booming despite supply shortages.

 The answer to the question of how offices can stay relevant and useful in this new professional culture is user experience, both in regard to the physical environment and the technology.
+This is a great excuse for businesses to grow both in terms of office space and employee satsifaction.
 Offices need to become more than sterile rooms filled with cubicles, formal office furniture and conference tables.
 Those sad break rooms and vending machines full of stale candy don’t make anyone want to leave their house just to attend a couple hours of meetings.

 Investing in the right tech is essential to making a hybrid work model function for a business.
 But as a tenant of an office building, it’s on the owner or manager of the space to make the building functional for the tenant.
 This is going to require changes in amenities, automated access and monitoring, building security, and any other infrastructure needed to make entry, exit and use of the building simple and streamlined.